yijiufly/SigmaDiff/README.md

 | --ghidra_proj_name | The project name required by ghidra |

 To run stripped binaries, use the --no-with_gt option, and the evaluation process will be skipped.
+The bin file name cannot contain the underscore mark.

 ## Type Matrix
 The type compatibility matrix we mentioned in paper is implemented in check_compatibility function in dgmc.py.
 In summary,